-SPAN 297 Internship.
+SPAN 297 Intermediate Internship.
 Professional experience designed to enhance language proficiency and cultural understanding by working in a human service agency, an educational institution, or a business organization where Spanish is the primary language.
 Prerequisite: Approved application.
 1-6 semester credit hours.
 Engaged Learning.
 Department Consent Required.

 SPAN 307 Advanced Spanish Literature.
 Study of representative literary works.
 Discussion of the political, social, economic, and religious issues reflected in the works.
 Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
 Prerequisite: SPAN 211 and 212 or department consent.
-Literary and Rhetorical Mode of Inquiry (QLR).
-Global Course.
 3 semester credit hours.
-Literature Core Elective.
+Global and QLR.
 Typically offered: Spring Term, Odd Years.

 SPAN 310 Advanced Latin America Literature.
 Study of representative literary works.
 Discussion of the political, social, economic, and religious issues reflected in the works.
 Emphasis on enabling students to develop skills in oral and written analysis, narration and description in Spanish, as well as to strengthen reading proficiency.
 Prerequisite: SPAN 211 and 212 or department consent.
-Literary and Rhetorical Mode of Inquiry (QLR).
-Global Course.
 3 semester credit hours.
-Literature Core Elective.
+Global and QLR.
 Typically offered: Spring Term, Even Years.